The 10 Drawing Tablets for Creatives in 2024

 Specifications: 8.7 x 5.8 inches active area, wireless connectivity, 8192 pressure levels.

-Who It's Best For: Artists at all skill levels preferring a non-display tablet.
+Best For: Artists of all levels who prefer a non-display tablet

 XP-Pen Artist 15.6 Pro